 DISTRIBUTED BY CREATORS.COM

 It's Amy Alkon's Advice Goddess Radio!
 "Nerd your way to a better life," with the best brains in science solving your love, dating, sex, and relationship problems.
 Listen live every Sunday — http://www.blogtalkradio.com/amyalkon — 7-8 p.m.
 PT, 10-11 p.m.
 ET, or download the podcast at the link.
 The call-in number during the show is 347-326-9761.
-This week, Dr. Matthew Hertenstein on the "tells" that predict a person’s intentions and behavior.
+This week, science writer Peg Streep on mindful quitting to get ahead in love, work, and life.